Gabriel-Aragao/bot-telozinho-do-insta/README.md

 - create index.js -ok
 - create and export default function with some div -ok
 - stop server -ok
-- commit to main
+- commit to main ok
-- push
+- push ok
 - sign up vercel.com
 - log in on vercel with github
 - import git repository